nosas/blog/deep_learning_python/ch3/article.md

 - The fundamental objects of Tensorflow include tensors, variables, tensor operations, and the gradient tape.
 - The central class of the Keras API is the `Layer` class.
-A layer encapsulate some weights and some computation.
+A layer encapsulates some weights and some computation.
 Models are composed of layers.
 - Before training the model, we must define the model's architecture - optimizer, loss function, and metrics - with the `model.compile()` method
 - Training the model is done using the `model.fit()` method.
-It's common practice train the model on the training data and to monitor the model's performance on the validation data - a set of inputs that has not been seen by the model.
+It's common practice to train the model on the training data and to monitor the model's performance on the validation data - a set of inputs that have not been seen by the model.
 - Use `model.predict(inputs, batch_size)` to make predictions on new data.